Innsbruck’s Railway Expansion Drives Sustainability, Jobs, Efficiency

 Operational Efficiency and Design

 The workshop incorporates the latest technical and ergonomic standards.
 New vehicles, technologies, and maintenance concepts have been integrated with the aim of ensuring trains are in optimal condition for operation.
-According to TS Managing Director Ralf Mair, the Innsbruck workshop is designed for the new trains in Tyrol, allowing for comprehensive maintenance during scheduled downtimes.
+According to TS Managing Director Ralf Mair, the Innsbruck workshop is designed for the new trains in Tyrol, allowing for detailed maintenance during scheduled downtimes.

 Employment and Training Initiatives